arq

 Sometimes you want a job to only be run once at a time (eg. a backup) or once for a given parameter (eg. generating invoices for a particular company).

 arq supports this via custom job ids, see arq.connections.ArqRedis.enqueue_job().
-It guarantees that a job with a particular ID cannot be enqueued again until its execution has finished.
+It guarantees that a job with a particular ID cannot be enqueued again until its execution has finished and its result has cleared.
+To control when a finished job’s result clears, you can use the keep_result setting on your worker, see arq.worker.func().

 import asyncio